 Jan 16 / Emma Broomfield

-Ultimate guide of resources to support aspiring candidates
+Ultimate guide: Resources to support aspiring local government candidates

-This article is a general guide to the resources that are available to candidates including current councillors who wish to return to civic office.
+This article is a general guide to the resources that are available for local government candidates in Australia including current councillors who wish to return to civic office.
 Each State has different rules and requirements and it is important for candidates to read and understand the rules in their specific jurisdiction.
 In some States, such as Queensland and Victoria, candidate training is mandatory.

 Typically, candidates running for election are first and foremost focused on getting elected.
 At its core, this means executing a successful campaign and gaining enough votes to get elected.
 However, candidates should take some time to learn about the basics of local government and what life will be like if elected.
 From our experience, councillors who take the time do this are better prepared for civic office and start in the role with immediate impact.